Fungusware/Xackup/README.md

-# Xackup
+# Xackup - Backup for XenServer/XCP-ng

-A place for Xackup user to gather
+This is the Stable channel for Xackup Releases